jschell42/mnhiphoparchive/README.md

 Click [here] (https://mnhiphoparchive.wordpress.com/ "Minnesota Hip-Hop Archive") for more information on the Minnesota Hip-Hop Archive.

-If you do something cool with the data, let me know with a comment!
+If you do something cool with the data, let me know!